Aeroraven/aeroraven/README.md

 #  Hello
-I am an introverted student (currently) majoring in computer-related fields and drowning in the void.

-And I am living in the north hemisphere of the Earth.
+I am an introverted student (currently) majoring in computer-related fields and living in the north hemisphere of the Earth.

 ## 😀 Facts about me
 ### Main Facts